Boeing lands huge airplane order from Qatar Airways | Business

 Boeing said Qatar Airways will be the first airline to operate the 777-8, a cargo-carrying version of the twin-aisle 777.
 The airline placed a firm order for 34 planes and took options for 16 more.

-It's the largest order ever for Boeing cargo planes, the Chicago-based company said.
+It's the largest order ever for Boeing cargo planes, the company said.

 Demand for cargo planes has held up despite — or perhaps because — of the pandemic.
 The downturn in international travel since early 2020 means there are fewer passenger planes carrying cargo in their bellies.
 That puts a premium on cargo-only flights.